- 1 An update from my wildlife pond in autumn

 However, this one scoop of water was teaming with life and featured dragonfly larvae of various sizes.

-Instinctively, I felt that it would be impossible for me to scoop any remnants of algae without harming these dragonfly larvae and other life forms, so I hurriedly took these photos and then everything was promptly returned to the water.
+Instinctively, I felt that it would be impossible for me to scoop any remnants of algae without harming these dragonfly larvae and other life forms, so I hurriedly took these photos and then everything (including the algae) was promptly returned to the water.

 There are a number of Thorn Moths that can be found in the UK.
 This is the Dusky Thorn Moth, which is a moth I often find in my garden in late summer and autumn.
-I don’t always need to set my moth trap up to discover this moth, as there are quite high numbers of Thorn Moths in my area.
+I don’t always need to set my moth trap up to discover this moth, as there are quite high numbers of Thorn Moths in my area and I’m used to spotting them.

 I find moths fascinating!